 Enter Anita (Goddard), Georges's old dance partner from the European circuit, who has made a new life for herself as a gold digger.
 Anita, who is Australian, reveals to Georges that she gained entry into the United States by marrying a gullible American, whom she dumped as soon as she got a green card.
 She suggests that he do the same, and that the two of them can start a new life together after Georges gains entry to the USA and dumps his wife.
 Georges sets out to find a mark among the American tourists in the town and eventually meets Emmy Brown (de Havilland), a naive schoolteacher.

-Getting Emmy to marry him is quick work for George.
+Getting Emmy to marry him is quick work for Georges.
 Unsurprisingly, while sitting out his four-week wait he falls in love for real with the beautiful, good-hearted Emmy.
 Also unsurprisingly, Anita is unwilling to be dumped.

 Hold Back the Dawn netted de Havilland her second Oscar nomination; she lost Best Actress to her sister Joan Fontaine for Suspicion.
 This was the last film Billy Wilder ever wrote but did not direct.
 Conflicts with Mitchell Leisen over script decisions led Wilder to decide he needed to direct his own scripts.

-- An Immigrant's Tale: Not just George but other immigrants in limbo at the Hotel Esperanza, like a French barber as well as a German writer and his family.
+- An Immigrant's Tale: Not just Georges but other immigrants in limbo at the Hotel Esperanza, like a French barber as well as a German writer and his family.
 Mrs. Kurtz is determined that her baby will be born an American.
 When she goes into labor before the papers have come, she staggers across the border into Inspector Hammock's office, and has the baby there.